kapouer/postinstall/README.md

 postinstall
 ===========

-Transform files of Node.js modules with simple and powerful package.json configurations
+Transform files of Node.js modules with simple and powerful package.json configurations.
+Meant to be used by packages lifecycle events:

+- `prepare`
+  use it to transform devDependencies, while developing or before publishing
+- `postinstall`
+  use it to deploy dependencies.

 How